haoxiangsnr/spiking-fullsubnet/docs/running_an_experiment.md

 # Running an experiment

-First, we need to enter a dataset directory, such as `recipes/dns_icassp_2020` directory:
+First, we need to enter a dataset directory, such as `recipes/dns_icassp_2020/`:

 ```shell title="/path/to/audiozen"
 cd recipes/dns_icassp_2020